 Multiple Liable Parties

-While you may be quick to blame the truck driver, your case may be the result of numerous factors like truck failure, part malfunction, or orders from the trucking company to drive over the mandated 11-hour limit.
+While you may be quick to blame the truck driver, your case may result from mechanical failures or orders violating the mandated 11-hour drive limit.

 How Can a Lawyer Help Resolve a Truck Accident Claim?